 Consolidation of the knowledge base.

-The KDD methodology joins Data Collection, preprocessing, classification, and Visualization.
+The KDD methodology joins data collection, preprocessing, classification, and visualization.

 Image Processing

 Image processing is processing of images with logical tasks by using any type of signal processing for which the input is a solitary image, an arrangement of images or a video [2].
 Most picture handling frameworks incorporate isolating the individual color planes of an image and treat them as two-dimensional signals and applying standard signal processing techniques to them [3].
 Images are also arranged as three-dimensional signals with the third estimation being time or the z-axis.